JEP 503: Remove the 32-bit x86 Port

 At present the 32-bit x86 port can still be be built, although it is not supported and not guaranteed to perform well.

-We will find and remove most, if not all, code paths in the code base that apply to 32-bit x86 only.
-Given the high cohesion between the 32-bit and 64-bit portions of the x86-specific code in the HotSpot JVM, we expect this to take considerable time and have many on-going conflicts with the ever-changing HotSpot code.
-This is why we intend to start early in the JDK 25 timeframe, before large features begin integrating.
+We will find and remove build and code support for 32-bit x86.
+Given the high cohesion between the 32-bit and 64-bit portions of the x86-specific code in the HotSpot JVM, we expect the deeper cleanups to take considerable time and have many on-going conflicts with the ever-changing HotSpot code.
+This is why we intend to remove the 32-bit x86 port early in the JDK 25 timeframe and then perform a series of follow-up cleanups in shared code, before large features begin integrating.

 We will modify the JDK build system to remove support for compiling on 32-bit x86 platforms, as well as update the JDK documentation to reflect the removal of 32-bit x86 support.